Chew/TARDIS-Docs/docs/ars.md

 ---
 layout: default
-title: Architectural Reconfiguration System
+title: Architectural Reconfiguration System (ARS)
+keywords: [ars, ARS, architectural, architectural reconfiguration system]
 ---

-# Architectural Reconfiguration System
+# Architectural Reconfiguration System (ARS)

 The TARDIS ARS is a system for managing the growing and jettisoning of rooms.